-The grantee may issue a 90-Day Move Notice after a Notice of Eligibility has been sent and when the grantee wants to establish the move-out date (see Attachment 8-12).
-The 90-Day Notice may not be
+The subrecipient may issue a 90-Day Move Notice after a Notice of Eligibility has been sent and when the subrecipient wants to establish the move-out date (see Attachment 8-12).
+The 90-Day Notice may not be issued until at least one comparable unit has been identified and presented to the residential displaced person.